Skills & Knowledge · Last updated 21 July 2026 · 3 min read

 bearer A bearer token

-oauth_via_nango An OAuth client config (Nango handles the flow)
+oauth An OAuth client config (TrainAR handles the OAuth flow)

 For test purposes there are public no-auth MCP servers you can connect to verify the flow - e.g. https://mcp.ferryhopper.com/mcp (ferry routes) or https://subwayinfo.nyc/mcp (NYC subway info).